Skip to main content

 Douglas Fir Timber

-Species Grade Bending Strength (psi) Notes
+Species Typical Grade Approx. Bending Strength (psi) Practical Notes

-Pine C16 6,700 Most common, easy to handle, economical
+Pine C16 ~6,700 Most common, easy to handle, economical for most walls

-Spruce C16 7,200 Straight grain, lightweight, stable
+Spruce C16 ~7,200 Straight grain, lightweight, good stability when dry

 5 Timber Grades Explained for Framing